How Do You Grill A Whole Fish Without It Sticking To The Grill Grates?

 Similar to a fish basket, a fish cage provides a secure and easy method for grilling whole fish.
 Place the fish inside the cage, and the adjustable lid will hold it tightly in place.
 The cage design allows for easy flipping and prevents the fish from falling apart while grilling.
 Ensure that the cage is well-oiled before placing the fish to prevent sticking.

-Also read about: How Do You Calibrate A Grill's Built-in Thermometer?
+Also read about: How Do You Bake Artisanal Bread On A Grill?

 Grilling the Fish